Bayesian nonparametric mean residual life regression: B. DDP mixture model

-Here we provide the details of how we arrived to the expression necessary for computing the CPO values under the gamma DDPMM.
+Here we provide the details of how we arrived to the expression necessary for computing the CPO values under the DDP mixture model.
 As our data example in Section 4.1 does not contain any random covariates, we will derive the expression without covariates, however, the derivation can easily be extended to include random covariates in the curve-fitting setting.
+The hierarchical form of the DDP mixture model without covariates and based on the truncation approximation, $G_{Ls}$, of $G_s$ is given as follows: